antoniozzo/vagrant-project-starter/README.md

 - Download latest Vagrant version (http://www.vagrantup.com/downloads)

 ### Creating projects easy
-- Put project.sh directly in your projects dir (when you have all your sites/projects)
+- Put build.sh directly in your projects dir (when you have all your sites/projects)
-- Cd to your project dir and run `. project.sh` and follow the instructions
+- Cd to your project dir and run `. build.sh` and follow the instructions